 If you struggle to push mow your lawn, but still need a mower small enough to get in and around your yard, then a self-propelled mower could be your go-to.

 They really do take the struggle out of mowing, and mean that you can tackle those bigger or sloping areas with ease.
 If you can justify the extra cost and maintenance needs, then go for it!

-The other type are called Zero Turn mowers, and use two skid steer handles (left and right hand) controlling one wheel each.
+- Zero Turn mowers – These mowers use two skid steer handles (left and right hand) controlling one wheel each.
 Pushing them together or one more than the other controls forward motion and steering.

 Ride on mowers are perfect for mowing large areas that would be impractical to do with a push mower, and can slash the time it takes which means more time for other gardening tasks!

 - Wide range of sizes/options/prices - Because of the large number of options available, you should be able to find a size that suits your needs.

 - Size - These can be pretty big machines.
 They’re designed for use on a diverse range of situations, from larger backyards and properties, to public parks and sports fields.